AlexMikhalev/synth-data-engineering/README.md

 }
 ```

-And the same approach can be applied to end to end tests for more complex pipelines: **check the difference between generated and landed data**
+And the same approach can be applied to end-to-end tests for more complex pipelines: **check the difference between generated and landed data**

 # Further reading
 * Bank data [tutorial](https://www.getsynth.com/docs/examples/bank)